Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 July 2015
 Duncan P. Bradshaw has immortalized me in the zombie novel, Class Four: Those Who Survive.
 I am not one of those who survive!

-> “Class Four: Those Who Survive, is a total blast of a novel from beginning to end and, like its predecessor, is one of the better interpretations of the zombie apocalypse” – Ginger Nuts of Horror
+> Class Four: Those Who Survive, is a total blast of a novel from beginning to end and, like its predecessor, is one of the better interpretations of the zombie apocalypse <cite>Ginger Nuts of Horror</cite>

 [View Class Four on Amazon](https://www.amazon.co.uk/dp/B00ZPBVJD6/).